 During this tactile learning experience, secondary students will design and produce their own book – from creating the cover and stitching the pages to personalising, decorating and adding content.

 - learn traditional book-making techniques and create their own hardcover book

-- explore the history of the written and printed word in the Mirror of the world exhibition
+- explore the history of the written and printed word in the World of the book exhibition

 - gain insights into the Library's History of the Book collection and explore the history of printing and book production